howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 </Instruction>

-The Demo server that you used as a deployment target for Prisma is hosed for free in Prisma Cloud and comes with a connected database (AWS Aurora).
+The Demo server that you used as a deployment target for Prisma is hosted for free in Prisma Cloud and comes with a connected database (AWS Aurora).

 > **Note**: You can also omit `yarn` in the above command if you have the `prisma` CLI installed globally on your machine (which you can do with `yarn global add prisma`).
 In that case, you can simply run `prisma deploy`.